-The City Council’s regular monthly meetings are held at 6:30 p.m. on the fourth Monday of each month at American Legion Post 341, 1889 Bella Vista Way (on the corner of Kingsland Road and Hwy 71).
+The City Council’s regular monthly meetings are typically held at 6:30 p.m. on the fourth Monday of each month at Bella Vista District Court, 612 W. Lancashire Blvd.
+Work sessions are held the third Monday of each month.

 The meeting is open to the public.
 It’s also recorded for repeat broadcasts.
 If you can’t attend a meeting, you can watch the monthly City Council meeting at 6:30 p.m. each Tuesday of the month on Cox Communications cable channel 222 or U-Verse channel 99.

 By state statute, the City Council can hold six types of meetings.
 All meetings, except for an executive session, are open to the public.
 According to the Freedom of Information Act, the Council must give the general public notice about the time and place for a meeting at least two hours before it starts.

 Regular Council Meetings: These meetings take care of reoccurring or general matters.
 During these meetings, aldermen vote to enact ordinances, resolutions, and award contracts and establish policies.

 Special Council Meetings: These meeting are generally called for a specific purpose that requires action prior to the next regular Council meeting.
 Usually these meetings have only one or two items on the agenda.